 SUMMARY AND CONCLUSION

 Thermographic imaging techniques produce images whose pixel values represent the temperature distribution of an object.
-These thermographic images of Chiari dogs provided by Long Island Veterinary Specialists (LIVS) are considered in this study for syrinx identification.
-The main aim of this study focuses on the performance of combination of features and the mask size that can provide better results.
+These thermographic images of Chiari dogs provided by Long Island Veterinary Specialists (LIVS) are considered in this study for syringomyelia identification.
+The primary aim of this study focuses on the performance of combination of features, pattern classification parameters and the mask size that provide optimal results.
 The results obtained from the experiments comparing mask size suggests that the small masks give better result.
 Other experiments are ongoing to determine the best features that can be used in further study.

 FUTURE ENHANCEMENT